Everything You Need To Know About Food Storage

 27. Eggs

-I’m hearing eggs have gone sky-high in price.
+I’m hearing eggs have gone sky-high in price based on the loss of chickens due to avian flu.
 We all like to eat eggs in one form or another.
-I need them for baking, and we love hard-boiled eggs.
+I need them for baking, and we love hard-boiled eggs with the cooked yolk.
 Hang on for the ride, they may be going up in price again.
 Mark and I both love egg salad sandwiches.

 28. Milk